 Freezing entire garlic bulbs is easy, and, possibly the simplest and most effective method of freezing garlic.
 Begin with clean, solid (not squishy) full garlic bulbs that have gone through the curing process after harvest.
 Curing involves the process of drying garlic for about a month after harvest, away from sunlight.
 Use a soft brush to remove as much of the dirt from the bulb.
 Keep or remove the "angel-hair-like roots".
 Be sure not to wash the bulb in water.
 Place the bulbs directly into an air-tight sealed bag or wide-mouth glass canning jar.
 Label with the date.
 Carefully place the bag or jar in your freezer.

 Freezing Garlic Cloves

 Freezing peeled or unpeeled garlic cloves is also pretty simple.
-Want to simplify the meal preperation time when you’re ready to use the frozen cloves?
-By separating the cloves from the bulb, gets you one steop closer to having the garlic ready for your meal preparation.
+Want to simplify the meal preparation time when you’re ready to use the frozen cloves?
+Separating the cloves from the bulb, gets you one step closer to having the garlic ready for your meal preparation.
 Here at GROeat Farm, we often freeze unpeeled cloves.
 Begin by separating the cloves from the bulb.
-A bulb is like a mandarin orange and the cloves are the individual half-moon shaped orbes that make up the garlic geoid.
+A bulb is like a mandarin orange and the cloves are the individual half-moon-shaped orbes that make up the garlic geoid.